Adarsh-2k01/Data_science_projects/Data-Visualization-with-PowerBI-Project/README.md

 # Power BI Data Visualization Project (Interactive Dashboard)

 This project demonstrates how Power BI can be used to clean, transform, model, and visualize data for business insights.
-It was created as part of my Data Visualization with Power BI course.
+It was created as part of my Data Visualization with Power BI learning journey.

 ## 📊 Video Presentation
 The video explanation link is included in the **PowerBI_Project_Presentation.pptx** file.